Designer Men’s Umbrella

 When it is raining cats and dogs, you need a Fox Umbrella.

-When it comes to style, an exquisitely made umbrella can make all the difference to an outfit, be it a city suit or a weekend outfit.
 And the patronage of Fox Umbrellas cements just that - these stunning umbrellas have graced the hands of the most illustrious of figures.
 To name drop a few; John F Kennedy commissioned some for family members.
-John Steed from The Avengers always carried a Fox Umbrella to defend the realm from its enemies.
-The British and Japanese Royal Family both use Fox umbrellas and more recently to aid authenticity they are to be seen on screen in Peaky Blinders.
+John Steed from The Avengers always carried a Malacca Fox Umbrella to defend the realm from its enemies.
+The British and Japanese Royal Family both use Fox umbrellas and more recently to aid authenticity they can be seen on screen in the pop-culture hit Peaky Blinders.

 The humble brolly may be seen as only designed to keep the rain off your head.
-But in fact when you buy a Fox, you are buying sartorial elegance, a British made umbrella that perfectly captures years of craftsmanship and a little bit of British history all folded up in a perfectly engineered form.
+But in fact when you buy a Fox, you are buying sartorial elegance, a British made umbrella that perfectly captures years of craftsmanship and a little bit of British history all folded up in that perfectly engineered form.
 When we think ‘designer men’s umbrella’, it’s Fox that comes to mind...

 Showing all 5 results